 Bioretention facilities are shallow landscaped depressions that receive stormwater from small contributing areas.
 They can be integrated into the site as a landscaped amenity because they are small-scale and dispersed.
 Bioretention facilities can be placed flexibly within medians, curb extensions, or public space.
 Maintenance of bioretention facilities involves vegetation management, soil replacement, and sediment and debris removal.
 In some cases it may be preferable to pipe stormwater to a nearby site where a single large bioretention facility can be constructed.
 This option must be enacted in accordance with the stormwater development guidelines.
-City rehabilitation maintenance and capital may have more flexibility to operate in this manner due to the extents and connectedness of the right of way.
+City reconstruction projects may have more flexibility to operate in this manner due to the extents and connectedness of the right of way.

-&lt;sup>1 "Chapter 3, Fundamentals of Stormwater Management," New Hampshire Stormwater Manual (Concord: New Hampshire Department of Environmental Services, 2006).
+3 "Chapter 3, Fundamentals of Stormwater Management," New Hampshire Stormwater Manual (Concord: New Hampshire Department of Environmental Services, 2006).

-Figure 7 - Bioretention facility
+Figure 8 - Bioretention facility